nickkaczmarek/GithubActionTest/README.md

 ## trying yet another way to skip these steps
 ## trying the same thing without env
 ## removed a step, trying without a label
+## that worked so what if I add some labels